 Risk Management

-As proper risk management is a significant component of a sound system of internal control, the Group has put in place a strategic enterprise risk management ("ERM") framework since FY2007.
+As proper risk management is a significant component of a sound system of internal control, the Group has put in place a strategic Enterprise Risk Management ("ERM") framework since FY2007.
 The Board recognises the importance of establishing a formal ERM Framework to facilitate the governance of risks and monitoring the effectiveness of internal controls.

 In addition, the Group has set up an executive Risk Management Committee ("RMC") to oversee that appropriate risk management policies are put in place and there are processes to evaluate the risks monitored under the ERM framework.
 The RMC, comprising members of the Senior Management team, is responsible for setting the direction of corporate risk management and monitoring the implementation of risk management policies and procedures.

 The RMC has established an enhanced risk management policy to provide guidance to Management on key risk parameters.
 The significant risks in the Group's business, including mitigating measures, were also reviewed by the RMC and reported to the AC and the Board.
 Risk registers are maintained by the business and operational units which identify the key risks facing the Group's business and the internal controls in place to manage those risks.
-These risks have been categorized as strategic, operational, financial or compliance risks and the main areas of financial risk, faced by the Group are foreign currency exchange risk, interest rate risk, credit risk and liquidity risk.
+These risks have been categorised as strategic, operational, financial or compliance risks and the main areas of financial risk, faced by the Group are foreign currency exchange risk, interest rate risk, credit risk and liquidity risk.

 The RMC together with the Executive Director and Group Financial Controller have confirmed to the AC and the Board the adequacy and effectiveness of the risk management system and internal controls.